AmanNawazManjith/AmanNawazManjith/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on first very own Website using React
+- 🔭 I’m currently working on my first very own Website using React
 - 🌱 I’m currently learning Data Structures
 - 👯 I’m looking to collaborate on Web Development
 - 🤔 I’m looking for help with Machine Learning